imrafaelmerino/JIO/README.md

 Noteworthy points:

-- **Clocks**: In modern programming, managing time is critical, and using `Instant.now()` directly throughout your code can introduce side effects.
-We advocate using clocks, represented by the `clock` instance in our `SignupService`.
+- **Clocks**: In modern programming, managing time is critical, and using `Instant.now()` directly throughout your code introduces side effects.
+I advocate using clocks, represented by the `clock` instance in our `SignupService`.
 A clock is a functional alternative to the widespread use of `Instant.now()`.
 It provides better control and makes your code more predictable.